Mary Pinchot Meyer: Marriage

 Pinchot met Cord Meyer in 1944 when he was a Marine Corps lieutenant who had lost his left eye because of shrapnel injuries received in combat.
-The two had similar pacifist views and beliefs in world government and married on April 19, 1945.
+The two had similar pacifist views and beliefs in world government, and married on April 19, 1945.
 That spring they both attended the UN Conference on International Organization in San Francisco, during which the United Nations was founded, Cord as an aide of Harold Stassen and Pinchot as a reporter for a newspaper syndication service.
 She later worked for a time as an editor for Atlantic Monthly.
-Their eldest child Quentin was born in November 1945, followed by Michael in 1947, after which Pinchot became a homemaker, although she attended classes at the Art Students League of New York.
+Their oldest child, Quentin, was born in November 1945, followed by Michael in 1947, after which Pinchot became a homemaker, although she attended classes at the Art Students League of New York.

 Cord Meyer became president of the United World Federalists in May 1947 and its membership doubled.
 Mary Meyer wrote for the organization's journal.
 In 1950, their third child, Mark, was born and they moved to Cambridge, Massachusetts.
 Meanwhile, her husband began to re-evaluate his notions of world government as members of the Communist Party USA infiltrated the international organizations he had founded.
 In 1951, Cord joined the Central Intelligence Agency after being recruited by Allen Dulles.

-With her husband's CIA appointment, they moved to Washington D.C. and became highly visible members of Georgetown society.
+With her husband's CIA appointment, they moved to Washington, D.C., and became highly visible members of Georgetown society.
 Their acquaintances included Joseph Alsop, Katharine Graham, Clark Clifford, and Washington Post reporter James Truitt and his wife, noted artist Anne Truitt.
 Their social circle also included CIA-affiliated people such as Richard M. Bissell, Jr., high-ranking counter-intelligence official James Angleton, and Mary and Frank Wisner, Meyer's boss at the CIA.